-In the central and northern regions of Italy, Lasagne are simple and only made with Bèchamel (white sauce), Ragù (Bolognese sauce), pasta, and Parmigiano cheese.
+In the central and northern regions of Italy, Lasagna is simple and only made with Bèchamel (white sauce), Ragù (Bolognese sauce), pasta, and Parmigiano cheese.
 Quite different from the loaded Lasagna of southern Italy, but no less delicious!
 If you're ambitious and want to make everything from scratch, you'll find all the instructions and tips in this recipe.

-I call this recipe "Tuscan Lasagna" for the simple reason that I was born and raised in Tuscany and this is how all the people I know make Lasagne.
+I call this recipe "Tuscan Lasagna" for the simple reason that I was born and raised in Tuscany and this is how we traditionally make Lasagna.
 But the same recipe is also used in many other regions of central and northern Italy.

-Americans are used to the loaded Lasagna recipes from Italo-Americans who are usually immigrants from the South of Italy.
+Americans are used to the loaded Lasagna recipes from Italo-Americans who are usually immigrants from the south of Italy.
 Especially from Naples, where every food is loaded and comforting.
-In the South is common to make Lasagna with Ricotta and little meatballs.
-But in northern regions, recipes are more simple and Lasagna usually has nothing more than Ragù sauce, Parmigiano, and Béchamel.
+In the South, it is common to make Lasagna with Ricotta and little meatballs.
+But in northern regions, recipes are more simple and Lasagna usually has nothing more than Ragù sauce, Parmigiano, and Béchamel sauce.

 Jump to: